-So I was browsing my Twitter feed recently, and I came across this tweet:
+So I was browsing my Twitter feed recently, and I came across the following tweet:

 If you don’t know, password books are literally a handwritten list of usernames, passwords and URLs that people can use to record their credentials.
 Think of them as a low-tech alternative to password managers like Bitwarden.